apache/mynewt-site/docs/os/modules/sensor_framework/sensor_driver.md

 <br>
 ### Implementing a Sensor Device Shell Command

-A sensor device driver package may optionally implement a shell command that retreives and sets sensor device information to aid in testing and debugging.
+A sensor device driver package may optionally implement a shell command that retrieves and sets sensor device information to aid in testing and debugging.
 The package should:

 * Define a `<SENSORNAME>_CLI` syscfg setting to specify whether the shell command is enabled and disable the setting by default.